Wakahisa/PeterShares/_posts/2020-11-05-past-lessons.md

 ---

 You know what, I'm just going to ramble on about some thoughts and views I use to have in the past.
 When I was in kindergarten, I won a number of awards and cheered happily about my accomplishments.
 I don't remember what all the rewards were for, but I felt great getting them at the time.
-I remember Miss Vanhaggle., my kindergarten teacher, giving an award to another student and no one shared in mine nor their enthusiasm.
+I remember Miss Vanhaggle, my kindergarten teacher, giving an award to another student and no one shared in mine nor their enthusiasm.
 At this time, I had not learned how to be humble and not to gloat yet.
 In hindsight, I should've accepted my awards graciously and took into consideration the feelings of my classmates.
 It probably wasn't a big deal then and now it certainly isn't, but who is to say right?

 Let's skip forward to first grade with Mrs. Hansen.
 We took a vocab test that I didn't take seriously and regretted for awhile, but I didn't speak up about not having reached my capacity and that it was a serious endeavor.
 I can without a doubt